Welding safety

 Welding arc eye

 The light generated by MIG welding is extremely bright.
-Looking directly at a welding arc even for a split second causes arc eye when the bright flash from the arc burns the cornea.
-The cornea is very sensitive.
+Looking directly at a welding arc even for a short time causes arc eye when the bright flash from the arc burns the cornea.
+The cornea is very sensitive to sun burn.
 Expect to be awake all night with the sensation that someone is sticking pins in your eye.

 Be very careful to warn anyone else in the area when you are about to start welding, and use a welding screen if welding in an area where there might be passers by.
-Be especially careful with pets.
+Be especially careful with pets and children - they can be as daft as a brush.

 MIG welding and angle grinding results in metal vapors.

 Aluminium alloy vapour and fumes from zinc coatings are poisonous.
-Exposure can result in heavy metal poisoning (welding shivers) - flu like symptoms that can persist for a few days, but can cause permanent damage.
+Exposure can result in heavy metal poisoning (welding shivers) - flu like symptoms that can persist for a few days.
 The zinc coating should be removed from galvanised steel before welding, and wear a proper charcoal welding mask when you go anywhere near zinc.

 Protection from UV light and molten metal

-The weld is also likely to spit small blobs of metal out.
-Thick welding gauntlets protect the hands and wrists, and it is sensible to wear cotton overalls and take care not to leave gaps in your clothing or shoes where a blob of metal could enter.
+Although the weld is also likely to spit small blobs of metal out.
+Welding gauntlets protect the hands and wrists, and it is sensible to wear cotton overalls or clothing.
+Take care not to leave gaps in your clothing or shoes where a blob of metal could enter.
+Blobs of molten metal can burn through any thin clothing and cause small but painful burns.

 Fire safety

 Molten metal can spit several feet from a weld.
 Grinding sparks are even worse.
+Do a risk assessment on your surroundings - though you could wait until you've had a few destructive fires like I did.
 Any sawdust, paper or plastic bags in the area can smolder and catch fire so keep a tidy area for welding.
-You think you'll notice flames but often you don't.
+You think you'll notice flames but flames aren't bright when looking through a shade 10 visor.

 Keep a fire extinguisher beside the exit door from your workshop.
 CO2 is the best type for welding.
 A bucket of sand is also a good idea - it could save the expense of having the fire extinguisher refilled.